 Practicing a serve toss in a room or outside in the yard is a great idea, but if you need a little more control, you will want to stand by a wall.
 This makes it easy to ensure that the serve is going straight up and down without any variation.

-This will give you a great boost of confidence when you initiate the serve on the court, which can lead to more consistency and less double faults.
+This will give you a great boost of confidence when you initiate the serve on the court, which can lead to more consistency and fewer double faults.

 If you are lucky enough to have a large lawn, you can easily mark out a section of it for practicing hitting a serve.